gasangw/NestJS-Interview-Questions-And-Answers/README.md

     The `Dependency Inversion Principle (DIP)` is one of the five principles of [SOLID](https://www.freecodecamp.org/news/solid-design-principles-in-software-development/), an acronym.
 The principle states that:

+    > ```javascript
-    1. High-level modules should not depend on low-level modules.
+    >     1. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-    2. Abstractions should not depend on details.
+    > 2. Abstractions should not depend on details.
 Details should depend on abstractions.
+    > ```

     In the context of NestJS, or any other framework that supports dependency injection, the purpose of `DIP` is to reduce the `coupling` between modules, making the system more flexible, easier to test, and easier to maintain.